nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Editing a Client while all Clients are being shown

    1. Test case: `cedit 1 p/91234567` <br>
-      Expected: First contact is added to the list.
+      Expected: The phone number of the first client is edited into 91234567.
-      Details of the added contact shown in the status message.
+      Details of the edited client shown in the status message.

-   1. Other incorrect Add Client commands to try:
+   1. Other incorrect Edit Client commands to try:
        `cedit 0 p/91234567` (index out of bound) <br>
       Expected: Client is not edited.
 Error details are shown in the status message.